Contents

 Summary

 Overall, a carry-ripple-adder provides the ability to add two n-bit numbers together in a digital circuit.
 Although a slow process, it still has useful applications that essentially help with digital signal processing.
 In this manner, a ripple carry adder ripples a carry-in bit to each full adder stage until it reaches the final full adder.
 At this point, it will then perform the needed calculations.
-However, carry-lookahead adders achieve this calculation quicker since it utilizes a different technique.
-Thus, reducing delay time.
+However, carry-lookahead adders achieve this calculation quicker since they utilize a different technique.
+Thus reducing delay time.

-Do you have any questions regarding a ripple carry adders?
+Do you have any questions regarding ripple carry adders?
 Feel free to contact us!